BoschSmartHome/bosch-shc-api-docs/README.md

 To the extent Developers Applications transmit Data outside a Service, Developer represents and warrants that he has notified all users of such Applications that their Data will be transmitted outside the Service and that Bosch Smart Home is not responsible for the privacy, security or integrity of such Data.

 ### Modifications
 Developer acknowledges and agrees that Bosch Smart Home may modify this Agreement, the Services, the API, the General API Policies, and the Privacy Policy, from time to time (a "Modification").
 Developer further acknowledges and agrees that such Modifications may be implemented at any time and without any notice.
-Developer shall, within thirty (30) days from the date of first notice of any Modification(s) (or such shorter period of time specified in the notice of the Modification(s)) (the "Conformance Period") comply with such Modification(s) by implementing and using the most current version of the API and making any changes to Applications that may be required as a result of such Modification(s).

 Developer acknowledges that a Modification may have an adverse effect on Applications, including but not limited to changing the manner in which Applications communicate with the API and display or transmit Data.

 Bosch Smart Home shall have no liability of any kind to Developer or any user of Developer's Applications with respect to such Modifications or any adverse effects resulting from such Modifications.
-Developer's continued access to or use of the Services or API following the Conformance Period shall constitute binding acceptance of the Modification(s) at issue.

 ### Warranty
 Bosch Smart Home asks all Developers working with their Documentation to inform Bosch Smart Home about any defects found in the API as soon as possible to give Bosch Smart Home a chance to remedy it.